 - was married in the parish (this means St Mary’s, not a college chapel)

 Sometimes members of the University who do not fall into these categories can be married by Special Licence.
-Those who fall into any of the above categories and have a spouse still living from a former marriage are also welcome to discuss their plans with the Revd Dr William Lamb, the Vicar of St Mary’s.
-Foreign nationals and UK subjects living abroad who have connections to St Mary’s are also welcome to contact the Vicar.
-To set up a meeting, call 01865 279114 or email the Revd Dr William Lamb at firstname.lastname@example.org.
+Those who fall into any of the above categories and have a spouse still living from a former marriage are also welcome to discuss their plans with one of the clergy.
+Foreign nationals and UK subjects living abroad who have connections to St Mary’s are also welcome to contact the clergy.
+To set up a meeting with one of the clergy, call 01865 279110 or email the Administrator at firstname.lastname@example.org.

 If you are in any doubt about whether you qualify, please ask.
 If you do not qualify to be married at St Mary’s, then it may be possible for you to be married in a civil ceremony and to have a service of dedication at the University Church.